 2014 Black Russian Red

 If you’re a fan of the 2013 vintage, you’ll surely enjoy this year’s offering.
 It has slightly more acidity than the 2013 and needs more cellaring time than did its predecessor.
 This wine should mature beautifully in the bottle.
 It also features bright aromatics of cranberry, red cherry, dust and oak.
 These aromas are all present on the palate along with pomegranate, raspberry and black currant.
-This young Black Russian Red is best if decanted for a few hours before serving.
-While this is an enjoyable young wine, it will only improve with another 3-5 years of aging.
 It has the telltale signs of aging gracefully and easily into the late 2020s.
 Pair with venison, pheasant, ribeye steaks, dark chocolate and grilled pork skewers.